I like the aesthetic of the 50s and interior design. I find a retro diner to be particularly charming and nostalgic.

 The center of any retro kitchen/dining room is the dining table.

-Give your kitchen a splash of diner chic with a chrome-plated dining table and red (blue, yellow, black) leather chairs.
-I got the exact dining set shown on the right from Amazon, put it together myself (OK, my husband put it together), and it looks retro-delicious!
+Give your kitchen a splash of diner chic with a chrome-plated dining table and colorful chairs.
+I got my retro dining set from Amazon, put it together myself, and it looks retro-delicious!

 If you want to really go diner-crazy, make it a booth or a corner nook.
 Or if you have a kitchen island, pick out some retro bar stools.
-Bar stools are informal and inviting; they're great for friendly gatherings, as well as enjoying a solitary morning cup of coffee.The possibilities are endless.
+Bar stools are informal and inviting; they're great for friendly gatherings, but also for enjoying a solitary morning cup of coffee.The possibilities are endless.

 Retro Kitchen Appliances

 Again—we're not trying to break the bank here.
-While you can go big and replace all your major kitchen appliances with retro lookalikes, the wiser (and cheaper) alternative is to add a few smaller more unusual appliances, like a pop-up hot dog toaster (I own one myself, my husband loves it), a snow cone maker or a slushie machine.
+While you can go big and replace all your major kitchen appliances with retro lookalikes, the wiser (and cheaper) alternative is to add a few smaller more unusual appliances, like a pop-up hot dog toaster, a snow cone maker or a slushie machine.